ray-project/ray/doc/source/serve/tutorials/gradio-integration.md

 :end-before: __doc_import_end__
 ```

-Then, we construct the (optional) Gradio app `io`.
+Then, we write a builder function that constructs the Gradio app `io`.
 This application takes in text and uses the [T5 Small](https://huggingface.co/t5-small) text summarization model loaded using [HuggingFace's Pipelines](https://huggingface.co/docs/transformers/main_classes/pipelines) to summarize that text.
 :::{note}
 Remember you can substitute this with your own Gradio app if you want to try scaling up your own Gradio app!
 :::